As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - Karter Louis: "Prince of Hip-hop/Soul"

-- Holy Titclamps - a San Francisco (where else?) literary magaizine:
+- Holy Titclamps - a San Francisco (where else?) literary

-http://www.holytitclamps.com/.
+magaizine: http://www.holytitclamps.com/.

 Featured Boys Club: Queer Male Spoken Word in Sept.
 2001.

-- The Harvard Gay and Lesbian Caucus
+- Harvard Gender and Sexuality Caucus

 - Homosexuality in Greece and Rome - a source book of basic documents in translation